3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-Figure \ref{ReconS}a shows three bunched twisted magnetic fields at $x/\Delta = 680, 740, {\rm and}\, 790$ which show the non-linear saturation of the grown instabilities, as also shown in Fig. \ref{ByBxz}c.
-These correspond to the groups of accelerated and decelerated bunches of electrons in the calculated phase-space distributions shown in, e.g., Fig. \ref{dphas}c.
-It should be noted that even when the magnetic fields dissipate around $x/\Delta= 900$, the electrons accelerate further up to $x/\Delta= 1050$, as shown in Fig. \ref{dphas}c.

-At around $x/\Delta=900$ the swirled structure of the jet is distorted and weakened, but it is also reorganized at the centre of the jet.
+At around $x/\Delta=700$ the collimated jet structure becomes weakened and stratified, as shown in Fig. \ref{ReconS}a.
 This indicates the existence of a late non-linear stage of the MI and kKHI.
-The MI mode near the jet boundary dissipates around $x/\Delta = 750$ first, but the inner mode (MI and kKHI) stays longer and dissipates at approximately $x/\Delta = 1000$.

-It is important to note that by comparing the previous panels of Fig. \ref{3DBV} with Figs. \ref{ByBxz} and \ref{Btot}, the 3D perspectives indicate distinctive differences in the location of the magnetic flux ropes and vector directions, contrary to the information extracted from the 2D projections onto the $y$ -$z$ and $x$ - $z$ planes.
+The MI mode near the jet boundary dissipates around $x/\Delta = 750$ first, but the inner mode (MI and kKHI) stays longer and dissipates at approximately $x/\Delta = 800$, which are more easily recognized in Figs. \ref{3DBV}a,c.
+It is important to note that by comparing the previous panels of Fig. \ref{3DBV} with Figs. \ref{ByBxz} and \ref{Bacc}, the 3D perspectives indicate distinctive differences in the location of the magnetic flux ropes and vector directions, contrary to the information extracted from the 2D projections onto the $y$ -$z$ and $x$ - $z$ planes.
 The latter indicates that the viewing-angle sensitivity should be taken into account for future studies combined with observational jet polarization maps, as we will discuss in the following section.
-In the future work with larger jet systems, we will aim at investigating a comparable case study with astronomical source observables.
+In a future work we will use larger set-ups to investigate comparable cases with observed astronomical sources.
+Figure \ref{ReconS}b shows the strong negative current in the center of the jet and the toroidal magnetic field which is opposite to the original direction.

-Figure \ref{veldis2} shows the energy distribution of the jet (red) and ambient (blue) electrons in and around the e$^{\pm}$ and e$^{-}$ - p$^{+}$ jet in the two regions $x/\Delta < 600$ and $x/\Delta > 600$.
-It shows that electron acceleration is most significant in the non-linear stage ($x/\Delta > 600$).
-For the pair jet the ambient electrons in the linear stage are not accelerated as significantly as they are around the e$^{-}$ - p$^{+}$jet.
+Figure \ref{veldis2} shows the energy distribution of the jet (red) and ambient (blue) electrons in and around the e$^{\pm}$ and e$^{-}$ - i$^{+}$ jet in the two regions $x/\Delta < 550$ and $x/\Delta > 550$ at $t = 900\, \omega_{\rm pe}^{-1}$.
+We see that the electron acceleration is mostly significant in the non-linear stage ($x/\Delta > 550$).
+We observe significant acceleration for both cases reaching Lorentz factors of $\gamma \sim 35-40$.
+Specifically, for the mangetized e$^{-}$ - i$^{+}$ jet, the jet electrons even in the non-linear stage are more efficiently accelerated compared to the non-linear stage of the e$^{\pm}$ jet case, reaching a maximum of Lorentz factor $\sim 45$.
+Nevertheless for the e$^{\pm}$ jet, the jet electrons are mostly accelerated in the non-linear stage reaching a maximum Lorentz factor of 40.